Nonassociatuve generalization of supersymmetry: Abstract

 \section{Abstract}

-A nonassociative generalization of supersymmetry is considered: supersymmetry generators as nonassociative ones are considered.
+A nonassociative generalization of supersymmetry is studied, where supersymmetry generators are considered to be the nonassociative ones.
 Associators for the product of three and four multipliers are defined.
-It is shown that using a special choice of parameters the associator of the product of four supersymmetry generators is connected with the angular momentum operator.
-The connection of operators decomposition with the hidden variables theory and alternative quantum mechanics is discussed.
+Using a special choice of the parameters, it is shown that the associator of the product of four supersymmetry generators is connected with the angular momentum operator.
+The connection of operator decomposition to the hidden variables theory and alternative quantum mechanics is discussed.